ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-# The connect-udp-bind Header Field {#hdr}
+# The Connect-UDP-Bind Header Field {#hdr}

-The "connect-udp-bind" header field’s value is a boolean structured field set to to true.
+The "Connect-UDP-Bind" header field’s value is a boolean structured field set to to true.
 Any other value type MUST be handled as if the field were not present by the recipients (for example, if this field is defined multiple times, its type becomes a List and therefore is to be ignored).
 This document does not